DFHack/dfhack/docs/dev/Contributing.rst

     // DF-MITIGATION: site_id is not assigned on reclaim until the first save

-Briefly describe the defect being worked around and include a reference to the DF bug or DFHack issue/PR when one exists.
+The marker is also appropriate for code whose behavior depends on a DF defect without working around it, e.g. comments explaining why a field we set has no effect.
+Briefly describe the defect and include a reference to the DF bug or DFHack issue/PR when one exists.
 The markers are collected by :source:`ci/list-df-mitigations.py` into a checklist that is reviewed on every new DF release; see `release-process-df-mitigations`.
 The ``fix/*`` scripts are all DF bug mitigations by definition and are listed automatically, so they do